 There’s often an expectation that salary will overpower enjoyment.
 You pay someone enough money and they’ll just about do anything.
 It’s a fairly bleak characterisation of humanity and moreover, it’s also not true.
 What tends to happen is either you have unproductive staff, or you have fatal retention rates.
 Both of which are pretty disastrous outcomes.

-The principle behind having recreation in the workplace is same same but different.
+The principle behind having recreational perks in the workplace is same same but different.
 It encourages employees to relax at work, as they would do at home.
 It gives them flexibility in their routine, and promotes health and wellbeing.

-If you’re convinced but are looking for some inspiration, here are 5 perks at work that are employee approved:
+If you’re convinced but are looking for some inspiration, here are four of the best work perks that are employee approved:

 1. Ping pong/pool table